nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 ![screenshot22](../assets/images/wonderland/screenshot22.png)

-In our case, when the `date` command is called, the **/tmp** directory will be checked first for the date binary.
+In our case, when the `date` command is called by teaParty, the /tmp directory will be checked first for the date binary.
 This means that our own date binary will be executed, which will then spawn us a shell.

-With that, we just have to run the teaParty binary again.
+With that, we just have to run teaParty again.
 As the SUID bit is set, the binary will run as a different user:

 ![screenshot23](../assets/images/wonderland/screenshot23.png)